Netruk44/steam-embedding-search/readme.md

 ## Description
 Search for Steam games based off ✨vibe✨

-Describe the kind of game you're looking for, and get a list of games that closest match the vibe you're looking for.
+Describe the kind of game you're looking for, and get a list of games that closest match the vibe you're looking for based off the store description and reviews.

 ## Requirements
 - Python
 - Linux or Mac
     - Ability to execute `.sh` scripts.
     - Windows untested, might work with WSL.
 (GPU support unknown/unlikely)
+- ~20 GB disk space to hold libraries and models.

 ### Recommended
 - A GPU with > 6 GB VRAM
 - Lots of time 😊

+## Install
+- Clone this repository.
+- Install Python, if you don't already have it.
+- ~~Download prepopulated database [here](#) (*X.XX GB*).~~
+    - ~~Will let you skip to step 04, bypassing GPU requirement and many hours of calling Steam API.~~
+    - Not yet available.

 ## Usage
-- There are multiple numbered folders in this repository.
+- There are multiple numbered folders in this repository that should be run in order.
-- In each directory, there is an `init.sh` script that will create a virtual environment directory `.venv_0[1-4]` and install the required dependencies for that step.
+- In each directory, there is an `init.sh` script that will create a virtual environment directory (e.g. `.venv_01` for step 01) and install the required dependencies for that step.
 - Once the virtual environment is created, activate it (e.g. `source .venv_01/bin/activate`), then run `python run.py`.
 - The first step will initialize and populate a database.
 - You should use the same database file for all steps.